CEHAT-Clinic/dashboard/CLONING.md

 ### Continuous Deployment

 We use [GitHub Actions for Firebase](https://github.com/w9jds/firebase-action) to automatically re-deploy our website whenever code is pushed to the `main` branch.
 This re-deploys Firebase Hosting and our Firebase Cloud Functions.
 To use this action, you need to add an authentication token for Firebase to GitHub Secrets with the secret name `FIREBASE_TOKEN`.
 As the documentation describes, this token can be aquired through the `firebase login:ci` command run locally on your computer after setting up the Firebase CLI.
+The GitHub Secrets are also used to re-create the `.env` file for GitHub to use for deployment so that the live website has access to the API keys necessary for functionality.

 In GitHub, you will also need to make sure that Actions are enabled under the repository's Settings.